Boyd Archaeological Field School

 This experiential course challenges students to strive for new levels of achievement in a team environment.
 Learning experiences include:

-This is a residential program – students will stay on site for approx. 14 days in Aug. (dates TBA).
-Students are also expected to participate in an on-line education component pre and post program (eLearning component to start approximately July 19, 2024).
-The program fee includes accommodations and meals while on site.
+This is a residential program – students will stay on site for approx. 17 days in Aug. (dates TBA).
+Students are also expected to participate in an on-line education component pre and post program (eLearning component to start approximately July 19, 2025).
+The program fee includes accommodations and meals while on site. |

-Student Expectations
+Student Expectations |

 Successful combination of field work, classroom studies and online learning confers an Interdisciplinary Studies (IDC4O/U) credit and a Co-op (DCO3O8) credit.
 The courses meet credit expectations defined by the Ontario Ministry of Education.
 Course content is delivered by OCT certified teachers, and will include activities led by licensed archaeologists, Indigenous educators, and respected professionals in a variety of specialties.
 Course evaluation and assessment is completed by OCT certified teachers.
 Prerequisite: completion of grade 10

-Important Information About Summer School 2023
+Important Information About Summer School 2025

 Accepted students will receive login information in early July.
-The online component of this program will begin approximately Monday July 19, 2024.
+The online component of this program will begin approximately Monday July 19, 2025. |

-To Register
+To Register |

 Registration is completed through the Boyd Archeological Field School.
 For more information visit the Boyd Archeological Field School.
-Accepted students will receive communication from Durham Continuing Education to complete registration in the academic component of the program in May/June 2024.
-Questions regarding the academic component of the program can be directed to DCEInfo@ddsb.ca
+Accepted students will receive communication from Durham Continuing Education to complete registration in the academic component of the program in May/June 2025.
+Questions regarding the academic component of the program can be directed to DCEInfo@ddsb.ca |

-For more information, contact Alex Payne: alex.payne@trca.ca
+For more information, contact BOYD Field School : boydfs@trca.ca

 Information will be updated as it become available.